dmcglinn/quant_methods/lessons/git_introduction.md

 To complete the GitHub portion of this lesson you will need to create a GitHub user account.
-If you are a student or teacher make sure to check out their eductation account options which offer free private repos:
+If you are a student or teacher make sure to check out their education account options which offer free private repos:
 <https://education.github.com/>

 Git is a version control system that allows you to track changes to your data